MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/overview.md

 <!-- ====================================================================== -->
 ## Overview of the user interface

-The DevTools user interface is designed to be easy to use and learn.
-It's composed of the following main areas:
+The DevTools user interface has the following main areas:

 * The **Activity Bar** at the top, or on the left side, which contains icons used to access tools, settings, documentation, and more.
    * The current tool area, where the tool that's currently selected in the **Activity Bar** appears.

-* The **Quick View** toolbar, at the bottom, which contains icons used to access tools.
+* The **Quick View** toolbar, at the bottom, which contains tabs used to access tools.
    * The bottom tool area, where the tool that's currently selected in the **Quick View** toolbar appears.

 ![Microsoft Edge, with DevTools opened on the side, with the 4 main UI areas highlighted](./overview-images/ui-overview.png)